Men Do Yoga

 - Increase sleep and decrease fatigue

-It is never too late to start practicing yoga and Health Services has many great resources to help you get started.
+It is never too late to start practicing yoga and Health & Wellness has many great resources to help you get started.
 So, what are you waiting for?

 Not ready for a class?
 Want to learn more?
 Try a DVD or book instead.
-Health Services Resource Library (Second Floor of Health Services) has several resources available for students to check out.
-We can even loan you a yoga mat.
-Some of our favorite and new yoga additions to the library are:
+Health & Wellness Resource Library (Second Floor of Health & Wellness) has several resources available for students to check out.